CESARBR/knot-fog-connector/docs/api/amqp.md

 # AMQP API

-This document specifies the messages expected by the connector through a publish/subscriber middleware that supports the AMPQ protocol.
+This document specifies the messages expected by the connector through a publish/subscriber middleware that supports the AMQP protocol.
 These messages can be listed in two main categories:

-### Southbound traffic (commands, northbound commmands response):
+### Southbound traffic (commands, northbound commands response):

 - Update data
 - Request data